Shubham-Prabhu/portfolio/final_project_Shubham.md

 #### Platform
 I will be using Shorthand platform for my final project.
 I will be using multiple visualisations to form a story that I want to tell as I have mentioned above. <br />
-I will also be using Tableau to visualise the datasets and make various visualisations on the same.
+I will also be using Tableau and FLourish to visualise the datasets and make various visualisations on the same. <br />
+With the help of these visualisation, I plan to depict a story flow for the issue of fast-food consumption and obesity.

 #### Project Completion Process
 a) Data sources and the basic story line has been identified.<br />